Program Policies VIKING WRESTLING CONTRACT 2024/25

 PROTOCOL TO DISCUSS CONCERNS WITH YOUR COACH

-2. Have student-athlete discuss issue with the coach, most of the time this will resolve the problem.
+2. Have the student-athlete discuss the issue with the coach; most of the time, this will resolve the problem.
 If not, proceed to #3.

 RIDING HOME WITH PARENTS

-In the event an emergency occurs where advanced permission is not granted the coach will use his or her discretion and judgment as whether to release the student-athlete or not.
-Forgetting to use advanced permission form does not constitute an emergency.
+In the event an emergency occurs where advanced permission is not granted, the coach will use his or her discretion and judgment as to whether to release the student-athlete or not.
+Forgetting to use the advanced permission form does not constitute an emergency.

 SPORT PARTICIPATION & COMMITMENT

-When playing a sport, you are a making a commitment to yourself, your family, your school and most importantly your team.
+When playing a sport, you are committing yourself, your family, your school, and most importantly, your team.
 All participants are to fulfill this commitment for the entire season.
-The season can be a long and grueling one but it is your commitment and dedication that will get you through it.
+The season can be a long and grueling one, but it is your commitment and dedication that will get you through it.
 In certain situations, a student-athlete may feel that he or she wants to quit.
-We encounter many challenges in our adult lives and learning how to deal with adversity builds and shapes our character.
+We encounter many challenges in our adult lives, and learning how to deal with adversity builds and shapes our character.
 Athletic participation can be a great tool in helping us deal with different types of adversity.
 Every athlete is encouraged to finish what has been started.
-Athletes that quit are also “giving up” on themselves and those that depend on them.
+Athletes who quit are also “giving up” on themselves and those who depend on them.

 Commitment to being a Viking Wrestler or Lady Viking Wrestler is one of the most valuable lessons learned in athletics.
 Concerns and frustrations can usually be worked out with proper communication between the athlete and coach.